heiswayi/heiswayi.nrird.com/_posts/2017/2017-03-04-creating-equipment-tracking-app-in-php.md

 comments: true
 ---

 A couple of weeks ago I was asked to gather and compile a proper list of equipment that has been borrowed by other engineers/contractors who are working with my department.
 Unfortunately, the list that I had received is recorded in Excel file.
-Well, whenever I need to check the status of the equipment, I have to wait those engineers to send me the updated list by email or through the shared drive.
-To me, this is quite tedious work.
+So, whenever I need to check the status of the equipment, I have to wait those engineers/contractors to send me the updated list by email or through the shared drive.
+To me, this will be a quite tedious work.

 So, I decided to create a web app for that.
-Instead of using Excel file, those engineers or any engineer/contractor can just go to the web app and then update the equipment record or status.
+Instead of using Excel file, those engineers/contractors can just go to the web app and then update the equipment record or status.
 By doing this, anytime I need the latest list to do the audit, I can just simply export the data from the app.
-Thus, this is the result of how I spent my weekend.
+At the end, this is the outcome of how I spent my weekend.